-19 The reference to relevant legal requirements refers to Strategic Environmental Assessment.
+17 The reference to relevant legal requirements refers to Strategic Environmental Assessment.
 Neighbourhood plans may require Strategic Environmental Assessment, but only where there are potentially significant environmental effects.

-20 Reviews at least every five years are a legal requirement for all local plans (Regulation 10A of the Town and Country Planning (Local Planning) (England) Regulations 2012).
+18 Reviews at least every five years are a legal requirement for all local plans (Regulation 10A of the Town and

-Positively prepared – providing a strategy which, as a minimum, seeks to meet the area’s objectively assessed needs21; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development;
+Positively prepared – providing a strategy which, as a minimum, seeks to meet the area’s objectively assessed needs19; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development;